Installation¶

 WantedBy=multi-user.target

-cd docker/main
+cd docker/base

 make docker

 Clixon uses vagrant in testing.
-For example to start a freebsd vagrant host, install Clixon and run the test suite, do
+For example to start a Freebsd vagrant host, install Clixon and run the test suite, do

 cd test/vagrant

-./vagrant.sh freebsd/FreeBSD-12.1-STABLE
+./vagrant.sh generic/freebsd12

 For RESTCONF using fcgi build fcgi from source as follows: